 What kind of alcohol is Pisco?

-Pisco is distilled from grapes.
-It’s hard liquor like tequila and vodka.
-In Chile and Peru, grapes were introduced by the Spaniards, and soon, the production of Pisco and wines (of course) was started.
+Pisco is a hard liquor distilled from grapes, like tequila and vodka.
+The Spaniards introduced grapes to Chile and Peru, and soon, the production of Pisco and wines (of course) was started.
 There is an ongoing fight between Peru and Chile about the birthplace of Pisco.
 Pisco Sour, the cocktail, was invented in Lima, Perú.

 What kind of Pisco is used for Pisco Sour?

-Usually, in the USA, you can find Peruvian or Chilean Pisco.
+In the USA, you can usually find Peruvian or Chilean Pisco.
 Either of them will be delicious in your cocktail.
 I have tried Portón, Capel, and Catán with good results.

 What else can I do with Pisco?

-You can substitute Pisco in any baking recipe for vodka or tequila.
-You can also make Piscola, a traditional Chilean cocktail: 1 part pisco, 2 part or more of Coke or diet Coke, and a squeeze of lime.
+You can substitute Pisco for vodka or tequila in any baking recipe.
+You can also make Piscola, a traditional Chilean cocktail: 1 part pisco, 2 parts or more of Coke or Diet Coke, and a squeeze of lime.

 How long does Pisco last after opening?